ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 #### Step 2.2: Analyze the CustomerOrderServicesApp Application code

 In this section you will use the WebSphere Application Migration Toolkit (WAMT) to analyze the CustomerOrderServicesApp application code for readiness to run on traditional WebSphere Application ServerV9 (tWAS V9).
-An Eclipse Workspace has been provided with the CustomerOrderServicesAppApplication Source Code already imported.
+An Eclipse Workspace has been provided with the CustomerOrderServicesApp Application Source Code already imported.
 The following features have been installed in to [EclipseIDE for Java EE Developers](http://www.eclipse.org/downloads/packages/release/Neon/3):

 - [WebSphere Developer Tools for Eclipse Neon](https://developer.ibm.com/wasdev/downloads/#asset/tools-WebSphere_Developer_Tools_for_Eclipse_Neon)
 - [WebSphere Application Server Migration Toolkit](https://developer.ibm.com/wasdev/downloads/#asset/tools-WebSphere_Application_Server_Migration_Toolkit)